CoderDennis/decorum/notes.md

 When it finds a valid smaller history, then starts over with that one.

 Individually shrink integers.
 Try zero, divide by 2, subtract 1, and removing from history.

-Do we need to keep track of values we’ve used?
-Might be important to avoid retrying zero a bunch of times.
+Keep track of histories that have been used/seen to avoid retrying them.

 Do we shrink the first value and then shrink the rest of the history?
 That doesn't really work.
 Some shrinking needs to operate on later values only.

 Only feed used history into next round of shrinking?
 Discard unused values at the end of history.

 Storing larger integers might make shrinking less efficient because it takes longer to reach low values.

+Is the process of rerunning the test and trying further shrinking similar to genetic algorithms?
+For a given test, this shouldn’t need to be parallelized.

 ### Is there a better syntax for defining property tests in Elixir?